prowler-cloud/prowler/docs/tutorials/aws/parallel-execution.md

 prowler aws --list-services | awk -F"- " '{print $2}' | sed '/^$/d' > services
 ```

+Make any modifications for services you would like to skip scanning by modifying this file.

-Create a new PowerShell script file (`parallel-prowler.sh`) and add the following contents.
+Then create a new PowerShell script file (`parallel-prowler.sh`) and add the following contents.
 Update the `$profile` variable to the AWS CLI profile you want to run prowler with.

 ```bash
 #!/bin/bash